yeokm1/w31slack/README.md

 # Running the app

 1. First [create an app](https://api.slack.com/apps/new) for your associated workspace.
 2. Add these permissions to your app `channels:history`, `channels:read`, `chat:write:user`, `groups:history`, `identify`, `im:history`, `users:read`.
 3. Go to "OAuth & Permissions" section and get your OAuth Access Token.
 The URL should be https://api.slack.com/apps/XXXappIDXXX/oauth?
 4. Start up [http-to-https-proxy](https://github.com/yeokm1/http-to-https-proxy)
 4. Modify the file `w31slack.ini` configuration file to suit your needs.
-Fields in this order, token, server polling rate in milliseconds, IP address of proxy, port of proxy.
+Fields in this order, token, server polling rate in milliseconds, IP address of proxy, port of proxy, number of messages to get to display.
 5. Start up the `w31slack.exe`.
 The binary and example config file is in the `release` folder.
 6. Profit!

-# Known issues
+# Known issue and solution to large numbers of users and channels

-1. App may fail if the number of users and channels in the workspace are huge.
+The app may fail if the number of users and channels in the workspace are huge.
+Usually as a consequence of too large a Json reply.
+To mitigate this, you can provide a file containing the id and channel/user combination for manual loading into app.

+1. Create the file `userchan.id` in the same directory as the binary.
+2. Fill in line by line in this format `channelID channelname`
+3. Users are also filled in the same file and format `userID username`

+Take a look at the sample file `sample-userchan.id`.

 # References
 1. [Building Win16 GUI Applications in C](http://www.transmissionzero.co.uk/computing/win16-apps-in-c/)